 Some of Boston's most applauded chefs have opened restaurants in this increasingly trendy neighborhood, offering innovative cuisine that attracts enthusiastic foodies from all over the Boston area.

-Although Fort Point restaurants lack the waterfront views of many restaurants in the adjacent Seaport area, if you want to avoid crowds of tourists along the waterfront while experiencing some of Boston's best cuisine, this is the place to come.
+Although most Fort Point restaurants lack the waterfront views of many restaurants in the adjacent Seaport area, if you want to avoid crowds of tourists along the waterfront while experiencing some of Boston's best cuisine, Fort Point is the place to come.

 If you're visiting the Children's Museum or the Boston Tea Party Ships and Museum, attending an event at the Convention Center, staying at the Residence Inn or Envoy Hotel, or exploring the numerous Fort Point art galleries and studios, stop by one of these restaurants for a memorable meal.